Extended schools are activities that take place out of school hours.

 To find out more about the current activities on offer, and to book a place, please contact the school office using the information on the contact page.

-For the latest update on our Extended Schools Activities, please read the latest from our Extended Schools Lead from Kim Holmes:
+For a classic update on our Extended Schools Activities, please read this extract from our previous Extended Schools Lead, Kim Holmes: